Turkey’s pledge of support for Sweden’s NATO entry is tied to goals on security and EU membership

 But within hours of Erdogan apparently dropping his veto on Sweden, President Joe Biden signaled that the U.S. intended to proceed with the F-16 sale in consultation with Congress.
 In a statement welcoming Erdogan’s agreement to bring Sweden’s NATO bid before Parliament, Biden said he will work with Turkey “on enhancing defense and deterrence in the Euro-Atlantic area.”

-The F-16 deal’s biggest critic, Senate Foreign Relations Committee Chairman Bob Menendez, D-N.J, appeared to soften his stance, saying “there may be a way forward.”
-Menendez has opposed any F-16 deal over the potential threat to Turkey’s neighbor Greece.
+The biggest critic of any deal for F-16s, Senate Foreign Relations Committee Chairman Bob Menendez, D-N.J, appeared to soften his stance, saying “there may be a way forward.”
+Menendez has opposed any F-16 deal because of the potential threat to Turkey’s neighbor Greece.

 The F-16s “have been an important part of the negotiations although there’s no formal link,” said Ustun.
 “It’s obvious there’s been some progress in that regard.”